Living in a Shared Building

 If you find any door, including the deliveries entrance, propped open unattended, it is best to shut it.

-In addition to keys to your flat there is a black fob to open the main front door and the main side door at the deliveries entrance.
-Replacement and additional fobs are available from the Manager.
+In addition to keys to your flat there is a black fob to open the main front door, the main side door at the deliveries entrance and the central garden door at the rear of the building.
+Replacement and additional fobs are available from the managing agent.

 Some people seek access by ringing flats at random and claiming there is a parcel to be delivered.
 If this happens you can check the name of the addressee to ensure the visit is genuine.
 If the caller claims to be the postman seeking general access he should be told to do so via the porter.